dpisarenko/50web/README.md

 # 50web

-Websites in Sinatra using a50c gem to access 50apis API.
-I think this will include:
+Websites in Sinatra using a50c (or b50d) gem to access PostgreSQL APIs.

-* musicthoughts.com
-* sivers-comments
-* inbox
-* musicthoughts.net (admin)
-* muckwork.com (client)
-* muckwork.biz (manager)
-* muckwork.net (worker)
-* … etc. for songtest, cyrano, and future ideas

 ## why?